JacobDeveloperGithub/UnityDataSystem/README.md

 Future to maybe do:
 [] May add in the future GUID support and generation functions [] Improve performance from List to Dictionary for SaveData static class.
-List was just easier to set up lol
+List was just easier to set up lol [] PlayerPrefs support for WebGL games or smaller case settings